 - Increasing services, training and other options for technology entrepreneurs

 - Tourism planning, including examination of housing needs and possibly creating a multi-use facility

 - Developing a new resort development strategy for 2019 - 2022, assisted by a facilitator from the Whistler Centre for Sustainability.

-With data that more truly reflects the scope of Revelstoke’s population, the plans and implementation of the city’s economic development initiatives will likely have the hoped-for results.
+Based on data that more truly reflects the scope of Revelstoke’s population, the city’s economic development initiatives will be able to proceed with confidence.